Command-Line Client for Developers (teamscale-dev

 --only-uncommitted-changes

-option to restrict the upload to only those files that have uncommitted changes.
-For example:shellteamscale-dev pre-commit --only-uncommited-changes src/
+option is used, only those files that have uncommitted changes will be uploaded.shellteamscale-dev pre-commit --only-uncommitted-changes src/

 control how and where the findings are reported.